Samsung/Tizen.NET/_posts/2019-02-12-custom-fonts.md

 [Sample code](https://github.com/Samsung/Tizen-CSharp-Samples/tree/master/Wearable/CustomFonts/src/NUIFontTest){: .btn .btn--info}

-Since Tizen 5.0, you can use custom fonts for NUI applications.
+As of Tizen 5.0, you can use custom fonts for NUI applications.

-### Install Fonts and Specify the Font Folder
+### Install fonts and specify the font folder
-You can add a font file (.ttf or .otf files) you want to use to your `res` directory and specify the global font path.
+You can add font files (.`ttf` or .`otf` files) to your `res` directory and specify the global font path.

 ![][nui_font_dir]

-This code shows how to specify the global path of fonts.
+This code shows how to specify the font global path.
    - API Spec: [FontClient.Instance.AddCustomFontDirectory][AddCustomFontDirectory]

 ```c#
     FontClient.Instance.AddCustomFontDirectory(this.DirectoryInfo.Resource);
 ```

-### Use Custom Fonts
+### Use custom fonts
-   Now, you can use custom fonts by setting the `FontFamily` attribute.
+   Use custom fonts by setting the `FontFamily` attribute.
    The following example shows how to apply a custom font to a text label.

 ```c#